Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

 );
 ```

-The updated data structure as shown below (existing components that are not changed in structure is greyed out):
+The updated data structure as shown below (existing components not changed in structure are greyed out):

 ![UML Diagram for the database](2-extraFiles/GIVE_DB_vlc_grp_track.png)